 The AAF area definitions shown in Schedule C are listed in alphabetical order by state.
 The associated CPI division is shown next to each state name.
 Areas whose AAFs are determined by local CPI surveys are listed first.
 All metropolitan areas with local CPI surveys have separate AAF schedules and are shown with their corresponding county definitions or as metropolitan counties.
-The regional CPI metropolitan and nonmetropolitan counties of each state are listed after the metropolitan CPI areas (in those states that have such areas).
 In the six New England states, the listings are for counties or parts of counties as defined by towns or cities.
+The remaining counties use the CPI for the Census Region and are not specifically listed on Schedule C or the area file.